marc-thieme/frame-it/README.typ

 The content returned will be placed as–is in the document.

 #syntax[Styling Dividers][
-  If your custom styling function shall support dividers, it must include a show rule in its body:
+  If your custom styling function shall support dividers, it must include this show rule in its body:
   ```typst
   #show: styling.dividers-as(object-which-will-be-used-as-divider)
   ```
 ]

 For more information on how to define your own styling function, please look into the `styling` module.

+`frame-it` combines very well with [showybox](https://typst.app/universe/package/showybox/) in order to create beautiful styles easily!

 = Experimentl APIs
 These APIs are still experimental and subject to change.
 Use sparingly.